chevanlol360/Kernel_LGE_Fx1/README.md

 LGE_Kernel_Fx1_Zippy
 ======================

-LG870 Zippy V4.2 Kernel.
+LG870 Zippy Kernel.
 Also works on US780

 How to Build
 ====================
 **This short guide assumes you're on Ubuntu 11.04 or above** and have your Android build enviroment setup already.

-Getting Simplicity Kernel source & tools
+Getting Zippy Kernel source & tools
 -------------------------------------------

 First, we need to create directories for the build so open Terminal and issue the follow commands: